The Mandela Effect is NOT False Memories

 If all the answers were simple, I wouldn’t have started the Mandela Effect website.

 At first, I hoped others might offer a simple explanation for my memories of Nelson Mandela’s funeral.
-(So far, no easy answer is a match.)
+(So far, no easy answer has been a match to what I recall.)

 And fun.